RATHOD-SHUBHAM/RATHOD-SHUBHAM/README.md

 - A Developer .. 🤠
 - Check out my Repo for some cool content! .. 🤓

-##### - ⚡ Fun fact: ...
+<h2 align="center"> - ⚡ Fun fact: ...
 I write poems🎶 ...
-Do reach out if you find that enchanting😜
+Do reach out if you find that enchanting😜 </h2>
 ##### - 📚 Novel + Music 🎶 ---> My kind of chill.

 #### My interests 😎